 Mirvac has established an Internal Audit function to assist Mirvac accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes related to its most significant strategic, operational, and financial risks.
-Mirvac's Internal Audit function is led by the Group General Manager, Risk & Internal Audit who reports functionally to the Chair of the ARCC and administratively to the CFO and has direct access to the CEO/MD and the ARCC.
+Mirvac's Internal Audit function is led by the Group General Manager, Risk and Audit who reports functionally to the Chair of the ARCC and administratively to the CFO and has direct access to the CEO/MD and the ARCC.
 The purpose of Internal Audit is to provide:

-- independent and objective assurance to the ARCC and Mirvac management that controls are operating in an efficient and effective manner to manage the Group's risks; and - advisory services to assist management in the continuous improvement of its processes.
+- independent and objective assurance to the ARCC and Mirvac management that controls are operating in an efficient and effective manner to manage the Group's risks; and - > advisory services to assist management in the continuous improvement of its processes.

-ECONOMIC, ENVIRONMENTAL & SOCIAL SUSTAINABILITY RISKS
+ECONOMIC.
+ENVIRONMENTAL & SOCIAL SUSTAINABILITY RISKS

-Mirvac is cognisant of its impact on the environment and the communities in which it operates, and the risks associated with not dealing with these aspects appropriately.
+Mirvac is cognisant of its impact on the economy, the environment and the communities in which it operates, and the risks associated with not dealing with these aspects appropriately.
 Accordingly, Mirvac is active in identifying and managing these impacts as well as developing relevant opportunities through its sustainability strategy, This Changes Everything.

-Mirvac is committed to providing its stakeholders with credible, transparent, and timely information on its sustainability performance, while effectively balancing its efforts to deliver as well as report.
+Mirvac is committed to providing stakeholders with credible, transparent, and timely information on its sustainability performance, while effectively balancing efforts to deliver as well as report.

-Mirvac annually reports on these matters through its combined Environmental, Social and Corporate Governance (ESG) and annual reports, as well as through proactive disclosure on the Mirvac website, and regular meetings with key stakeholders.
+Mirvac discloses annually on these matters through its integrated Annual Report and sustainability publications, as well as through other proactive disclosures on the Mirvac website, and regular meetings with key stakeholders.

-In addition, Mirvac reports under ESG frameworks, including the UN Principles for Responsible Investment, the UN Global Compact, the London Benchmarking Group, the Task Force on Climaterelated Financial Disclosures, the Global Reporting Initiative, and government-required disclosures through National Greenhouse and Energy Reporting and the Corporate Emissions Transparency Report, from the Clean Energy Regulator.
+In addition, Mirvac reports under ESG frameworks, including the UN Principles for Responsible Investment, the UN Global Compact, the London Benchmarking Group, the Task Force on Climate-related Financial Disclosures, the Global Reporting Initiative, and government disclosures through National Greenhouse and Energy Reporting and the Corporate Emissions Reduction Transparency Report.

-Mirvac has produced and disclosed subject-specific publications which directly address the relevance of carbon, waste and materials, and water to the business and plans which outline how Mirvac will reach its ambitious targets.
+Mirvac has produced and disclosed subject-specific publications which directly address the relevance of carbon, waste, and materials to the business and plans which outline how Mirvac will reach its ambitious targets.

-The Sustainability Report, the Climate-related Financial Disclosures and other related reports are available on Mirvac's website: www.mirvac.com/sustainability
+Sustainability reports, the Climate-related Financial Disclosures, and other related reports are available on Mirvac's website: www.mirvac.com/sustainability